Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Further derivation of considered models

 The proof is then finished. \end{proof}

-Our next step is to determine the explicit transition probabilities of $(\foXbrw_t)_{t\in [0,\Tf]}$, enabling us to verify the integrability condition stated in \Cref{prop:3_brw}.
+Our next step is to determine the explicit transition probabilities of $(\foXbrw_t)_{t\in [0,\Tf]}$, enabling us to verify the integrability condition stated in Lemma 5.2.5 in the main paper.
 Given the componentwise factorization of the process, the task reduces to deriving the transition density in the one-dimensional case.

 \begin{proposition} The transition density of $(\foXbrw_t)_{t\in [0,\Tf]}$ admits the following formula:

 where

 \end{proposition}